 Each term teaching staff and support staff will map provision using the schools pupil tracking assessment system.
 The pupil tracker clearly identifies children who are not progressing satisfactorily and who may have additional needs.
-Staff will identify these pupils and plan wave 2 provision for such children which may include interventions including Early Literacy

-Support Programme, Fisher Family Trust Programme, Gross Motor skills, Picture Me Reading as appropriate to the individual needs of the children.
-Some children are given a Special Educational Needs support plan with specific targets so that it is easy to track their progress.
-A teaching assistant may work with your child either individually or as part of a group in the classroom.
+Staff will identify these pupils and plan wave 2 may include interventions including Fisher Family Trust Programme, Gross Motor skills, Picture Me Reading as appropriate to the individual needs of the children.
+Some children are given a Special Educational Needs support plan with specific targets so that we can set SMART targets to track their progress.
+A teaching assistant may work with your child as part of a group in the classroom.

-How are Governors involved and what are their responsibilities?
+How Governors involved and what are their responsibilities?